Search our website

 Maguire’s study observed the drivers for four years as they prepared for the “The Knowledge” exam.
 Throughout this time, she and her colleagues took snapshots of their brain structure using Magnetic Resonance Imaging (MRI) scans.
 The results showed a sizable increase in the hippocampus in the drivers that passed the exam.
 Yet, in the control group, as well as in the candidates that failed the exam, there was no marked increase.

-London’s Iconic Black Cabs (Financial Times)
+London’s Iconic Black Cabs Financial Times, opens in a new tab London’s Black Cabs

 Additional brain navigation studies were conducted using a highly accurate and interactive virtual reality (VR) simulation of London’s central city as both cab drivers and non-cab drivers navigated the landscape using the Sony Playstation video game, The Gateway (Woollett et al 2009).
 The game’s streets network was created using map data from the British Ordnance Survey and also simulated entities such as traffic signals, traffic, and pedestrians.
 Functional MRI (fMRI) scans taken while they navigated around VR London showed that brain activity in the hippocampus was active in both the licensed cab drivers and the non-cab drivers.